forbee-dev/Wordpress/README.md

 ## Slots Plugin
 The Slots Plugin serves as an integration tool for consuming slots from SlotsLibrary within a WordPress website.
 It facilitates the retrieval of all available slots and providers for seamless integration.

-## SportsIndex Plugin
+## SpoRtsIndex Plugin
-SportsIndex Plugin serves as an integration tool for consuming Sports Stats from SportsIndex within a WordPress website.
+SpoRtsIndex Plugin serves as an integration tool for consuming SpoRts Stats from SpoRtsIndex within a WordPress website.
 It facilitates the retrieval of all available Matches and Tournaments for seamless integration.

 ## Toplist Plugin
 **Description**: Developed a plugin to retrieve data from an API, filter it, and save the toplist in the database for display.